 Additionally, each pupil (Y1-Y6) has a "Role Model and Citizenship" booklet, where points are earned across: Manners and Respect, Achievement and Attitude, Teamwork and Presentation.
-Once 10 stamps are earned in each area a bronze, silver and then gold certificate (KS1) or badge (KS2) are awarded during Friday High Flyers assembly.

-Once every three weeks, a child is chosen from each class for recognition that they have achieved beyond expectations.
-Their parents will be invited in to see them present their achievement in our "High Flyers" assembly on a Friday.
+Once 10 stamps are earned in each area a bronze, silver and then gold certificate (KS1) or badge (KS2) are awarded during Friday Flying High assembly.
+Once a fortnight, a child is chosen from each class for recognition that they have achieved beyond expectations.
+Their parents will be invited in to see them share their achievement in our "Flying High Celebration" assembly on a Friday.
 Children can also receive certificates in this assembly for achievements in and out of school.